Nov 21, 2024

 The Fashion Merchandising, B.A.A.S. serves as a completer program for individuals who earned an A.A.S. degree in fashion merchandising or fashion design from an accredited community college.

-Fashion Merchandising is an exciting and dynamic career choice.
-Texas Tech has designed the Fashion Merchandising curriculum to provide graduates with the skills to succeed in this growing multi-trillion-dollar global industry encompassing everything from apparel designers, wholesalers, retailers preparing fashion goods in apparel, footwear, and home design.
-This Fashion Merchandising degree prepares graduates with skills used daily in fashion retail stores and corporate offices with a comprehensive curriculum including a business core focused on the marketing, consumer behavior, sales, accounting and finance with the addition of courses focused on fashion merchandising such as visual merchandising, retail trends, retail buying, fashion design and analysis, study abroad, fashion styling, fashion history and global sourcing.
+Fashion merchandising is an exciting and dynamic career choice.
+Texas Tech has designed the fashion merchandising curriculum to provide graduates with the skills to succeed in this growing multi-trillion-dollar global industry encompassing everything from apparel designers, wholesalers, retailers preparing fashion goods in apparel, footwear, and home design.
+This Fashion Merchandising degree prepares graduates with skills used daily in fashion retail stores and corporate offices with a comprehensive curriculum including a business core focused on marketing, consumer behavior, sales, accounting, and finance with the addition of courses focused on fashion merchandising such as visual merchandising, retail trends, retail buying, fashion design and analysis, study abroad, fashion styling, fashion history, and global sourcing.
 Students may study abroad, will complete internships, and will learn from highly skilled faculty.
 Graduates of this department currently hold positions in product development, buying, sourcing, store management, and visual merchandising.

-The program of work includes up to 33 hours of core core courses, fashion merchandising or fashion design credits earned at the community college from which students received their A.A.S. degree.
-In addition, Texas Tech University and College of Human Sciences core courses and 40 credits of Fashion Merchandising program core courses and electives are required, giving students a well-rounded fashion merchandising program.
+The program of work includes up to 33 hours of core courses, fashion merchandising, or fashion design credits earned at the community college from which students received their A.A.S. degree.
+In addition, Texas Tech University and College of Health and Human Sciences core courses and 40 credits of fashion merchandising program core courses and electives are required, giving students a well-rounded fashion merchandising program.
 A required 300-hour fashion merchandising internship is required.

 Communication Literacy Requirement.
 In the Fashion Merchandising, B.A.A.S degree, students have foundational courses from their Associate of Arts or Sciences degree that helped develop communication skills.
 The department continues to develop those skills so that graduates are able to communicate to a vast array of stakeholders in various methods.
 The communication literacy plan includes communication in the following forms: verbal, written, financial, analytical, and interpersonal interaction.
 Since each is distinctive, there is no specific sequencing, unless a prerequisite is in place.
 The CL courses for this B.A.A.S degree are HRM 3389 HRM 4332 (interpersonal and oral interaction), HRM 3321 (financial), HRM 3335 (written), and HRM 4322 (analytical).